Whyzanet/WhyzaGC/README.md

 https://github.com/gbonacini/nuclear_random_number_generator

-I added a simple random number generator, which seesm to work well on the ESP32 platform.
+I added a simple random number generator, which seems to work well on the ESP32 platform.

 You enable it via true or false at the top section of the ino file

 bool randomon = true; // enable random number generator

 It obviously takes  a bit of time to generate data if you use only background radiation levels as you only generate one random character per 2 pulses.
 I did testing with high counts utilising some of the radiation samples I have, and found the output data was far from random.
-I believe this is due to the SMB20 saturating and the associated dead zone when the tube is rendered insentive.
+I believe this is due to the SMB20 saturating and the associated dead zone when the tube is rendered insensitive.

 The random numbers are available via the HTTP or telnet connection.
 A character is output on a new line for each pulse when enabled.